fniessink/toisto/docs/software.md

 }
 ```

 Note that because the second person singular and plural are the same in English, Toisto needs to tell the user whether it is asking for a translation of the singular version or the plural version of "You are".
-The hint is the part after the `;`.
+The hint is the part after the semicolon (`;`).

-The same goes for the third person Finnish.
+The third person in Finnish also needs a hint.
 Because Finnish does not distinguish between male and female gender, Toisto needs to tell the user whether it is asking for the female or the male translation of "Hänellä on".

 ### Infinitive